moretech-forward/SBT-721/contracts/audit/Audit.md

 You can ignore it, since all errors are compiler version related, and the internal functions are taken from the tested OpenZeppelin library

 #### GAS

+Vulnerabilities were tested and accepted as false positives

 ### Slither